vmware-archive/projectmonitor/README.md

 ### Initial Setup

-We have provided example files for `database.yml`, `auth.yml`, and `site_keys.rb`.
-Run the following to automatically generate these files for
+We have provided an example file for `database.yml`.
+Run the following to automatically generate these files for you:
-you:

     rake setup